 Step 4.
 Allow some time for Windows to continue installing...

 Step 5.
 Once your computer restarts again, you’ll be able to customize settings like whether Windows Updates are enabled, or you can use Express Settings.

 Step 6.
 Create a user account for the Windows side.
 The password is optional and will be used to login to Windows.
 Then click "Next."

 Step 7.
 Once you reach the Desktop, the Boot Camp installer will appear.
 Do not cancel this.
 Click "Next" and then accept the license agreement to install your drivers.

 Step 8.
-Once Boot Camp installer completes, click "Finish" then "Yes" to restart.
+Once Boot Camp installer completes, Windows will automatically restart.

 Congratulations!
 After restarting, all drivers will be installed and Windows installation is complete.